 We wish you a joyful and relaxing Christmas period and a happy and healthy New Year.
 We hope to see you all at our events in 2018 and encourage everyone to be actively involved in our society

 Each year, the SA Branch of Soil Science Australia honours an individual who has made a significant and lasting contribution to the field of soil science.
-This year, we are pleased to celebrate the contributions of Ken Wetherby with a lecture by Brian Hughes titled:
+On Dec 7, we celebrated the contributions of Ken Wetherby with a lecture by Brian Hughes titled:

 “Classifying calcareous soils, soil survey for horticultural development, understanding and mapping soil limitations!
 A short history of Ken’s work across regional SA and further.”